loonghao/py-dem-bones/README.md

 [English](README.md) | [中文](README_zh.md)

+> **Note**: This project is currently a Work in Progress (WIP).
+Some features may be incomplete or subject to change.

 Python bindings for the [Dem Bones](https://github.com/electronicarts/dem-bones) library - an automated algorithm to extract the linear blend skinning (LBS) from a set of example poses.

 [![PyPI version](https://badge.fury.io/py/py-dem-bones.svg)](https://badge.fury.io/py/py-dem-bones)